Jodey Arrington: Texas v. Pennsylvania

 In December 2020, Arrington was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 Immigration

-Arrington voted against the Further Consolidated Appropriations Act of 2020 which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.
+Arrington voted against the Further Consolidated Appropriations Act of 2020, which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.

 Arrington voted against the Consolidated Appropriations Act (H.R.
 1158), which effectively prohibits Immigration and Customs Enforcement from cooperating with the Department of Health and Human Services to detain or remove illegal alien sponsors of Unaccompanied Alien Children.

+Israel

+Arrington voted to provide Israel with support following 2023 Hamas attack on Israel.